A Regularized Conditional GAN for Posterior Sampling in Image Recovery Problems: Introduction

 \section{Introduction}

-We consider image recovery, where one observes a measurement $\vec{y}=\mc{M}(\vec{x})$ of the true image $\vec{x}$ through a function $\mc{M}(\cdot)$ that masks, distorts, and/or corrupts $\vec{x}$ with noise.
+We consider image recovery, where one observes measurements $\vec{y}=\mc{M}(\vec{x})$ of the true image $\vec{x}$ that may be masked, distorted, and/or corrupted $\vec{x}$ with noise, and the goal is to infer $\vec{x}$ from $\vec{y}$.
 This includes linear inverse problems arising in, e.g., deblurring, super-resolution, inpainting, colorization, computed tomography (CT), and magnetic resonance imaging (MRI), where $\vec{y}=\vec{Ax}+\vec{w}$ with known linear operator $\vec{A}$ and noise $\vec{w}$.
 But it also includes non-linear inverse problems like those arising in phase-retrieval and dequantization, as well as image-to-image translation problems.
 In all cases, it is impossible to perfectly infer $\vec{x}$ from $\vec{y}$.

 Image recovery is often posed as finding the single ``best'' recovery $\hvec{x}$, which is known as a \emph{point estimate} of $\vec{x}$ \cite{Lehmann:Book:06}.
-However, point estimation is problematic due to the \emph{perception-distortion tradeoff} \cite{Blau:CVPR:18}, which establishes a fundamental tradeoff between distortion (defined as some distance between $\hvec{x}$ and $\vec{x}$) and perceptual quality (defined as some distance between $\hvec{x}$ and the closest clean image).
-For example, the minimum mean-squared error (MMSE) recovery $\hvec{x}\mmse$ is optimal in terms of $\ell_2$ distortion, but can be too smooth.
-Although one could instead compute an approximation of the maximum a posteriori (MAP) estimate \cite{Sonderby:ICLR:17} or minimize some combination of perceptual and distortion losses such as $\ell_1$ plus SSIM \cite{Zhao:TCI:17}, it's unclear which criterion is most appropriate.
+But point estimation is problematic due to the \emph{perception-distortion tradeoff} \cite{Blau:CVPR:18}, which establishes a fundamental tradeoff between distortion (defined as some distance between $\hvec{x}$ and $\vec{x}$) and perceptual quality (defined as some distance between $\hvec{x}$ and the set of clean images).
+For example, the minimum mean-squared error (MMSE) recovery $\hvec{x}\mmse$ is optimal in terms of $\ell_2$ distortion, but can be unrealistically smooth.
+Although one could instead compute an approximation of the maximum a posteriori (MAP) estimate \cite{Sonderby:ICLR:17} or minimize some combination of perceptual and distortion losses, it's unclear which combination would be most appropriate.

 Another major limitation with point estimation is that it's unclear how certain one can be about the recovered $\hvec{x}$.
 For example, with deep-learning-based recovery, it's possible to hallucinate a nice-looking $\hvec{x}$, but is it correct?
-Quantifying the uncertainty in $\hvec{x}$ is especially important in medical applications such as MRI, where a diagnosis must be made based on the measurements $\vec{y}$.
-Rather than simply reporting our best guess of whether a pathology is present or absent based on $\hvec{x}$, we'd like to report the \emph{probability} that the pathology is present (given all available data).
+Quantifying the uncertainty in \hvec{x} is especially important in medical applications such as MRI, where a diagnosis must be made based on the measurements \vec{y}.
+Rather than simply reporting our best guess of whether a pathology is present or absent based on \hvec{x}, we might want to report the probability that the pathology is present (given all available data).